Frequently Asked Questions

 Customers can currently receive unlimited Double Up Food Buck matching tokens on all purchases for fresh local produce.
 Read more here.

 No cash?
 No problem.
-For regular market purchases, DPFM vendors will accept debit and credit cards directly.
-Or, you can take advantage of ATMs at the market.
-We additionally can provide shoppers with $10 denomination wooden tokens to shop with.
+For regular market purchases, DPFM vendors will accept all major forms of debit and credit cards directly.

 The Farmers Market Nutrition Program (FMNP) is a state-administered federal nutrition program.
 FMNP provides $30 to shop local produce for families enrolled in the Women Infants & Children (WIC) program and to eligible seniors.